baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/user/user.md

 ![login](assets/login-user1.png)

-There are 3 steps to launch the quiz.
+Following are the steps to launch the quiz.

+1. User Name

+	The login screen will display the Windows login user name as a default.
+	The user has the option to change this.
+(This is convenient for a user working off a USB stick which is being plugged into multiple PC's with different login user names.)

 1. Define location for Image Quizzer data.